grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 ### Format time

 Use this transformation to customize the output of a time field.
 Output can be formatted using [Moment.js format strings](https://momentjs.com/docs/#/displaying/).
-For example, if you want to display only the year of a time field, the format string 'YYYY' can be used to show the calendar year (e.g., 1999, 2012, etc.).
+For example, if you want to display only the year of a time field, the format string 'YYYY' can be used to show the calendar year (for example, 1999 or 2012).

 **Before Transformation:**